arras-energy/gridlabd-old/docs/Developers.md

 This script supports the most common Linux/Unix platforms.
 If your platform is not supported, please consult the developer guide at [[/Developer/README]].

-# Validating a HiPAS GridLAB-D installation
+# Validating an Arras Energy installation

 Once you have completed installation, you should validate your system before beginning software development.